 7. Stop paying for cable

 It’s expensive and there is never anything on anyways, right?
-Get a Netflix or a Hulu+ membership instead — or find a new hobby all together!
+Get a Netflix, Hulu, or Disney+ membership instead — or find a new hobby all together!
 Maybe you can start training for that 5k you’ve always wanted to do!
 If you do love cable, and don’t find streaming services to be your cup of tea, do your research on internet and tv bundles.

 Drinks at bars are expensive.
 I’ve paid $18 for a margarita at a shi shi lounge once…ridiculous.
 I couldn’t even enjoy it; the price just stressed me out too much.

-Instead, meet up at a friends place for drinks first.
+Instead, meet up at a friend’s place for drinks first.
 Combined, you’ll save hundreds of dollars.
-Have a designated driver please!
+But have a designated driver please!

 It can be expensive and unhealthy to go out for lunch everyday.
 Try limiting it to only twice a week.
-If you feel you’re missing out on the latest gossip, just walk with them and eat at your desk later.
+If you feel you’re missing out on the latest gossip, just walk with your co-workers and eat at your desk later.